Dr Monica Di Gregorio

 - MSc, Economics with Reference to the Asia Pacific Regions - School of Oriental and African Studies

 - The International Association for the Study of the Commons - IASC-Commons

 - International Network for Social Network Analysis - INSNA

 - Development Studies Association

-I teach on the Environmental Politics and Policy module, the Climate Change: Human and Social Dimensions and I contribute to the Climate Change Mitigation module.
-I have taught also on the Environment and Development Field Course and Environment and Development modules.
+I teach on the Environmental Politics and Policy module, the Climate Change: Human and Social Dimensions undergraduate modules and on the Climate Change Mitigation masters module.
+I have taught also on the Environment and Development Field Course and Environment and Development master level modules.